28th October 2024

 Have a go at reflection photos

-Try to take a photo of your dog’s reflection in a puddle and flip the photo or capture your cat gazing through the window to add some interesting elements to your shots!
-This might be a little trickier than the other ones so keep trying!
+Take a photo of your dog’s reflection in a puddle and flip the photo, or capture your cat gazing through the window, to add some interesting elements to your shots!

 Use a treat, ball or toy